vyapp/vy/INTRO.md

 I don't use this command very much but its useful sometimes.
 Switch to NORMAL mode, then place the cursor over a character.

-Now, try pressing
+Now, try to press a few times the command.

     <Key-z>

-a few times.

 ***